prharms/news-query-nexis/README.md

 ### API Model

 The tool uses Claude 4 Sonnet by default with automatic fallback to Claude 3.5 Sonnet if the primary model is overloaded.
-Large documents are automatically truncated to fit within the 200,000 token limit.
-This ensures reliable operation even during high-demand periods and with very large document sets.
+Large documents are automatically split into chunks and processed separately, then intelligently combined into a comprehensive answer.
+This ensures no information is lost and provides reliable operation even during high-demand periods and with very large document sets.

 ## Development